 Our Response: Creating the Conditions for Youth to Thrive at COP30

 Youth Climate Collaborative (YCC), a global youth-led organization supporting over 6,000 young leaders, is stepping up.
 To date, we have secured $136,000 worth of accommodations, supporting 120 youth and indigenous leaders across 4 COPs and one NY Climate Week.
-For COP30, we’ve already secured 65 spots of safe and affordable housing, priced between $50–$200 per night, per person.
-We have met with local homeowners, signed contracts, and put down deposits with our limited funds because we know just how important this work is!
+For COP30, we’ve already secured 73 spots of safe and affordable housing, priced between $50–$200 per night, per person.
+We have met with local homeowners, signed contracts, and put down deposits with our limited funds to save youth from scams and because we know just how important this work is!
 Our goal is to raise enough resources to house 100 youth climate leaders - enabling meaningful participation in Belém and beyond.

 Unless supported by their employers, schools, or others in their network, youth are responsible for their own travel costs to and from Brazil, and while at COP30.
-With your help, we can ensure that limited social and financial capital are not barriers to their participation, especially given the crazy housing prices.
+With your help, we can ensure that limited social and financial capital are not barriers to their participation this year.

 We seek $200,000-$500,000 to cover anything from just accommodations for 100 youth leaders up to accommodations, flights, domestic travel, meals, and media training for all 100.